-Cabbage - Brassica oleracea var. capitata 'Early Jersey Wakefield'.
+Cabbage - Brassica oleracea var. capitata 'Early Jersey Wakefield' or 'Premium Dutch Flat Late'.
 An ancient crop in the mustard family (Brassicaceae a.k.a Cruciferae) that has been cultivated for at least 3,000 years.
 Thrive in cooler temperatures, best at 60-65°F, and tolerating as low as 20°F go.ncsu.edu/veggieseedresources

-- Transplant into garden mid.
+Transplant into garden mid.
 Feb.- June, seeds and transplants Aug.-Sep.
 Space 12-18 inches apart for harvesting larger outer leaves when 10-12 in long.
-Space at 6-8 inches for harvesting at 6-8 in. height - Space to 12-18 in. apart in rows.
-Should reach mature head size in abot two months.
+Space at 6-8 inches for harvesting at 6-8 in. height.
+Space to 12-18 in. apart in rows.
+Should reach mature head size in about two months.